 Jörg Dräger is Executive Director of the CHE Centre of Higher Education and member of the Bertelsmann Stiftung Executive Board where he is responsible for the program areas of education, integration and democracy.
 In January 2012, Dräger has also been appointed Adjunct Professor for Public Management at the Hertie School of Governance in Berlin.
 From 2001-2008 he served as Hamburg’s minister of science and research and was a member of Germany's Permanent Conference of Educational Ministers as well as deputy representative to the Bundesrat, the federal body that represents the German states at the national level.
 He studied physics and business administration at the Universität Hamburg and received his M.Sc. and Ph.D. in theoretical physics at Cornell University in New York State.

-Jonas Liepmann founded iversity as a student with the goal to facilitate networking and publication within academia.
+Jonas Liepmann founded iversity as a student.
+His goal was to facilitate networking and publication within academia.
 He secured initial funding by the “EXIST”-programme, a government scholarship for aspiring student entrepreneurs.
 He got Hannes on board in 2011, and the two continued to develop iversity together.
-Jonas passed the CEO position in 2013 to Hannes to take a sabbatical.
+Jonas passed the CEO position to Hannes in 2013 to take a sabbatical.
 As a shareholder of iversity Jonas continues to be passionately involved in the advancement of digital learning.

 Photos: Na'ama Landau (Klöpper), Christina Pautsch (Nijssen, Hiller), Ami Osherov (Bader), Arne Weychardt (Dräger), Sam Butler (Husson)